cogentcore/core/docs/content/3-views/table-views.md

 // Add this once per package:
 //go:generate core generate

-// Add gti:add for every type you want the documentation for: type language struct { //gti:add
+// Add types:add for every type you want the documentation for: type language struct { //types:add

     // This comment will be displayed in the tooltip for this field Name string